Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The specific situations where a protein powder may be necessary include:

 1. If Your Teen Is Very Underweight

 While the inclusion of a protein powder should not be the first thing you do if your teen is underweight, it might be something to talk with your doctor or dietician about.

 If you determine that your teen may be underweight due to an underconsumption of calories and protein, it may be in their best interest to include a protein powder in order to avoid any issues in growth and development.

-If this is the case, then it may be optimal to add in a high quality plant based protein powder into your teens diet.
+If this is the case, then it may be optimal to add a high-quality plant-based protein powder into your teen’s diet.